 Dr Darryl Mead is the Chair of The Reward Foundation.
 Darryl is an expert on the internet and the information age.
 He established the first free public internet facility in Scotland in 1996 and has advised the Scottish and UK governments on the challenges of our transition to a digital society.
-Darryl is a Fellow of Chartered Institute of Library and Information Professionals and an Honorary Research Associate at University College London.
+Darryl is a Fellow of Chartered Institute of Library and Information Professionals.

 Anne Darling is a trainer and social work consultant.
 She provides Child Protection training at all levels to education staff in the independent school sector.
 She also delivers sessions to parents on all aspects of Internet Safety.
 She has been a CEOP ambassador in Scotland and help create the ‘Keeping Myself Safe’ programme for lower primary children.

 Mo Gill joined our Board in 2018.
 She is a highly motivated senior HR professional, Organisational Development specialist, Facilitator, Mediator, and Coach with over 30 years’ experience of developing organisations, teams and individuals.
 Mo has worked in the public, private and voluntary sectors in a range of challenging roles which align well with the work of The Reward Foundation.

 We do not offer therapy.
 We do signpost services who do.